martinjrrr/Linux.dots/README.md

 Placeholder:
 ![image](https://github.com/martinjrrr/Linux.dots/assets/91160845/a30f2fb4-e60a-46a6-9899-ae976429bf53)

-# First we will be fixing the EDID
+# First we will be fixing the EDID / AMD RGB Values

 Download the EDID File and CD into the directory